 Tornado outbreak in Nebraska: Severe storms affect southern areas of state: May 22, 2004

-CHASE VIDEO 2: Chasers discuss possible options while lightning bears down: Storm Highway Video Clip
+EXPEDITION VIDEO 2: Storm observers discuss possible options while lightning bears down: Storm Highway Video Clip

 Once we reached Alma, new convection was firing ahead and southeast of the dominant supercell, producing large raindrops and frequent CG lightning.
 Anxious that the new convection would either evolve into a new storm or otherwise contaminate the inflow of the cell west of Alma, we drifted east about 3 miles and stopped to watch a huge rain-free base now visible to our west: